RWTH-EBC/AgentLib-FlexQuant/README.md

 ## Installation
 To install, you can either use the ``requirements.txt`` or go for package installation with ``pip install -e .``.
 The ``-e`` option installs the package in editable mode, which should be done when working on this package.
-Don't use Python <=3.9 or >=3.13.
+Please use Python version 3.10, 3.11 or 3.12.

 ## Author
 - Felix Stegemerten